Webster Sequences, Apportionment Problems, and Just-In-Time Sequencing: Introduction

 \subsection{Outline of Paper}

-In Section \ref{sec:main}, we state our main results, Theorems \ref{thm:main} and \ref{thm:quota}.
-Theorem \ref{thm:main} shows that, under some mild conditions on $\alpha, \beta, \gamma$, we can get a three-part partition of $\NN$ into sequences of densities $\alpha, \beta, \gamma$ by perturbing some elements of two of the Webster sequences $\Wa, \Wb, \Wc$ by at most 1.
-Theorem \ref{thm:quota} shows that this partition satisfies the quota condition.
+In Section \ref{sec:main}, we state our main theorem, Theorem \ref{thm:main}, which shows that, under some mild conditions on $\alpha, \beta, \gamma$, we can get a three-part partition of $\NN$ into sequences of densities $\alpha, \beta, \gamma$ by perturbing some elements of two of the Webster sequences $\Wa, \Wb, \Wc$ by at most 1.
 We give two equivalent algorithms, Algorithms \ref{alg:1} and \ref{alg:2}, that explicitly generate the partition described in Theorem \ref{thm:main}.
 Section \ref{sec:aux-lemmas} gathers some auxiliary lemmas and Sections \ref{sec:proof-algos-equiv}-\ref{sec:proof-main-thm} contain the proofs of the main results.
-In Section \ref{sec:error-densities}, we determine the densities (probabilities) of the perturbation errors.
 In Section \ref{sec:optimality}, we show that our results are best-possible in several key aspects.
 In Section \ref{sec:concluding-remarks}, we present some additional results and open problems.